 Humored, gentle, willing to work, lively, tough and brave, but also sensible.

 Belgian draft horses are by nature little demanding.
-Their coat is thick in the winter so that they can stay outside.
-Only the outer coat is wet, the undercoat will remain dry.
+In winter, their coat is thick so that they can stay outside.
+Only their outer coat gets wet while the undercoat will remain dry.

 Below a summary of the breed standard of the Belgian Draft Horse:

 The three basic colors of horses are bay, black and chestnut.
 Different from most other breeds the invariable gray-factor occurs a lot in drafthorses.
 It's called roan (or rouan).
 In the coat there are white hairs between the principal color.
 Every main colour has it roan-variant: bay roan, blue roan and red roan.

 This gray-factor is invariable: by getting older the number of white hairs does not increase.
 There are also real gray horses but this color is very rare in the Belgian Draft Horse.